 Principal Member of Technical Staff

-Work with SEI civil and defense agency customers to acquire, evolve, support and retire software-intensive systems
+Help civil and defense agency customers determine their best approrach(es) to planning, acquiring, evolving, supporting, and retiring software-intensive systems

-Steve is a registered Professional Engineer (PE) (Electrical) and a certified Project Management Professional (PMP) ®.
-He is also preparing to take the Project Management Institute’s Agile Certified Practitioner (PMI-ACP)® examination.
+Steve is a registered Professional Engineer (PE) (Electrical), a Project Management Professional (PMP) ®, and a Project Management Institute’s Agile Certified Practitioner (PMI-ACP)®.

 Joining the SEI in 2000, Steve initially worked in the Program Integration Directorate (PID), principally supporting the Dynamic Systems program.
 In 2002, he joined the Acquisition Support Program (ASP), and in 2003 he was named ASP's first Chief Engineer for Civil and Defense Agencies.